zulip/zulip-gci/tasks/interactive-bots.md

 Let *feature* be the feature mentioned in the task that brought you here.

-* Make sure you understand what is expected of the *feature* i.e. what messages the bot should react to, what it should do with the message content, and where it should post any output.
-Should you have any doubts, discuss them in the Zulip `GCI tasks` stream.
+* Make sure you understand what is expected of the *feature* - what messages the bot should react to, what it should do with the message content, and where it should post any output.
+Should you have any doubts, discuss them in the Zulip
+`GCI tasks` stream.

 * Create the interactive bot at `~/zulip/contrib_bots/lib/<feature>` as a `<feature>.py` file.
-Make sure it fulfills the project requirements.
+Make sure it fulfills the requirements.

 * Test your bot manually, check that: